 SIGN ME UP.

 A decade went by before my drinking started to take an obvious downward spiral.
-I was moving from job to job, feeling out of alignment, with myself and my career.
+I was moving up the ladder from job to job, and out of alignment, with myself and my career.
 In addition, I gave 3 eulogies for shocking, out of order deaths, without warning in 3 years.
 My grief was at an all time high and my drinking followed.

 My drinking was no longer social and became a private medicine that I administered every night, on the couch alone.
 My tolerance increased and I continually broke promises to my family and myself, by drinking more than I had planned.
 I woke up every day in a panic.